Every week Lambeth welcomes new citizens to the borough and to the United Kingdom as full and equal citizens.

 At the ceremony, our new citizens make an oath of allegiance to Her Majesty the Queen (or an affirmation if they prefer not to swear by God) and a pledge.
 This means they promise to respect the rights, freedoms, and laws of the UK.

-At the end of the ceremony, I present those who have made their pledges with their certificate of British citizenship.
+Along with speaking on behalf of the local community, at the end of the ceremony, the Representative Deputy Lieutenant for Lambeth presents those who have made their pledges with their certificate of British citizenship.

 Here is what they say…